Zorgonatis/Stabs-EDH/README.md

 - **Model:** `GLM-4.6`
 - **Tuning Plan:** This preset is designed to be used with the `z.ai coding plan`.

-The following parameters must be enabled for the tuning to work as intended, even on non-coding plans.
+The following parameters are enabled (Additional Parameters in your API Connections) to ensure thinking, sampling and top_k is set for creative writing.
+This is only strictly required for the coding plan API.
 ```yaml
 thinking:
   type: "enabled"